-To me as an artist (Oh God, can I say that, an artiste, moi?
-Oh why not…) the Mandalas ceremony signifies that work is everything and then it’s nothing.
-While I’m working on this bloody book about Gifts, yes, it will be my life’s obsession but when it’s done and it’s ready for an editor to cut through its helpless flesh to shape it into a thing of beauty, then for readers to consume it, it’s NOTHING of me.
+To me as an artist, yes I am an artist now, the mandalas ceremony signifies that work is everything and then it’s nothing.
+While I’m working on my memoir, it will be my life’s obsession but when it’s done and it’s ready for an editor to cut through its helpless flesh to shape it into a thing of beauty, then for readers to consume it, it’s NOTHING of me.
 Like the colourful sand, it’s sent back into the universe.

 With that spirit, I gave away my mindfulness plate.
+It is at Crows Nest Vinny’s.
 Its lessons will always be here and in my heart if I ever need to be reminded.

-Thank you for the thoughts that brought me the mindfulness plate.
+Thank you for your thoughts that brought me the mindfulness plate.
 My heart sings when I think about you and why you must have chosen that particular plate for me.

 What were some unexpected presents you received over the years which made a difference in your life or how you perceive the world around you?